jogeshsingh/Learning_VHDL_LANGUAGE/README.md

  ## using PACKAGE IN VHDL

  - `Packages` come handy in VHDL
- - Especially when you have lot of many `constant` and `subtypes` to use in different entities
+ - Especially when you have lot of many `constant` and `subtypes` to use in different enti
+ - `LETs` go through an example

+      - package types_co is

+      -  constant DATA_WIDTH : integer := 32 ;
+      -  subtype

 ## SIGNALS Vs Variable